atlas-aerospace-yt/CNN/README.md

 dC/dw = x * sigmoidPrime(a) * 2 * (y - yHat)

-y = output  of model
+y is the output  of model

-yHat = wanted output
+yHat is the wanted output

 Then, this gradient is used to calculate the change to be applied to the network using the simple equation: